rhenter/django-api-client/docs/en/_sources/forms/index.rst.txt

 DynamicForm
 -----------

-In the same way that ModelForm does not need to manually add each attribute, DynamicForm only needs you to add the field name, allowing you to add the "Verbose Name" in the list
+In the same way that ModelForm does not need to manually add each attribute, using DynamicForm, you just need to add the field name with an additional one that allows you to add the "Label Name" to the list

 - Simple Example